Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Introduction

-In this paper we extend ${\rm FTL}_{d,n}(q)$, the Framization of the Temperley-Lieb algebra of type $\mathtt{A}$, to Coxeter groups of type $\mathtt{B}$ by implementing methods of \cite{fjl}.
-To do so, we first consider the generalized Temperley-Lieb algebra that is associated to an arbitrary Coxeter system \cite{grlo}, and we specialize it to the case of Coxeter systems of type $\mathtt{B}$.
-This algebra emerges naturally as a quotient of the Hecke algebra of type $\mathtt{B}$, ${\rm H}_n(\U, \V)$, over an appropriate two-sided ideal.
-We then compute the conditions so that the Markov trace that is defined on ${\rm H}_n(\U, \V)$ \cite{la} passes through to the quotient algebra using the methods of V.F.R.
-Jones.
-This way one obtains a new knot algebra of type $\mathtt{B}$ denoted by ${\rm TL}_n^{\mathtt{B}}(\U, \V)$, that will provide the groundwork for the framization technique.
-We then proceed with the Framization of ${\rm TL}_n^{\mathtt{B}}(\U, \V)$ which is defined as a quotient of the algebra $\Y (\U ,\V)$.
-The main theorem determines the necessary and sufficient conditions so that the trace defined on $\Y (\U, \V)$ \cite{fjl} passes through to the newly constructed quotient algebra.
-Finally, given the role of knot algebras such as the Temperley-Lieb algebra of type $\mathtt{A}$ and the Framization of the Temperley-Lieb algebra of type $\mathtt{A}$ in the construction of link invariants, it is meaningful to investigate which of the conditions of the main theorem furnish topologically non-trivial invariants for framed and classical links and we proceed to define them.
+In this paper we extend the Framization of the Temperley-Lieb algebra of type $\mathtt{A}$ to Coxeter groups of type $\mathtt{B}$ by implementing the methods of \cite{fjl}.
+We first consider the generalized Temperley-Lieb algebra that is associated to an arbitrary Coxeter system \cite{grlo}, and specialize it to the case of Coxeter systems of type $\mathtt{B}$.
+We denote this algebra by ${\rm TL}_n^{\mathtt{B}}(\U, \V)$ and show that it emerges naturally as a quotient of the Hecke algebra of type $\mathtt{B}$, denoted ${\rm H}_n(\U, \V)$.
+We then compute the necessary and sufficient conditions for the Markov trace of ${\rm H}_n(\U, \V)$ \cite{la} to pass to the quotient algebra.
+The Framization of the Temperley-Lieb algebra of type $\mathtt{B}$, which is denoted $\F (\U, \V)$, is defined as a quotient of the algebra $\Y (\U ,\V)$.
+For $d=1$, the algebra $\F (\U, \V)$ coincides with ${\rm TL}_n^{\mathtt{B}}(\U, \V)$.
+The main theorem determines the necessary and sufficient conditions such that the trace of $\Y (\U, \V)$ \cite{fjl} passes to $\F (\U, \V)$.
+Finally, we investigate the conditions of the main theorem which generate topologically non-trivial invariants for framed and classical links and we define those invariants.